mridul037/mridul037/README.md

 **Quote of the hour:**

-What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
+Nine women can't make a baby in one month.

-~ Dennis Ritchie
+~ Fred Brooks
 <pre>

 </pre>